 9. Instant Mashed Potatoes

 Europeans are known for their passion for their food and how much time they spend in food preparation.
-Instant mashed potatoes is something that is likely a pretty foreign concept to them.
+Instant mashed potatoes are something that is likely a pretty foreign concept to them.
 Beyond that, instant mashed potatoes in America contain Butylated Hydroxyanisole (BHA).
 This is a preservative found in many food products, but also in rubber and wax food packaging.
 Europe, Japan, Australia, and other countries have banned it for being a potential carcinogen.

 10. Sugary Breakfast Cereals